MicrosoftDocs/azure-docs/articles/databox/data-box-disk-troubleshoot-upload.md

 ms.service: databox
 ms.subservice: disk
 ms.topic: article
-ms.date: 06/12/2019
+ms.date: 06/14/2019
 ms.author: alkohli
 ---

-# Troubleshoot data upload issues in Azure Data Box Disk
+# Understand logs to troubleshoot data upload issues in Azure Data Box Disk

 This article applies to Microsoft Azure Data Box Disk and describes the issues you see when you upload data to Azure.